-• Sensory symptoms over the medial hand or forearm and intrinsic hand muscle weakness and atrophy, disproportionately involving the thenar eminence, are typical symptoms and signs of true neurogenic thoracic outlet syndrome.
+• Typical symptoms and signs of true neurogenic thoracic outlet syndrome include sensory symptoms over the medial hand or forearm and intrinsic hand muscle weakness and atrophy, disproportionately involving the thenar eminence; motor signs predominate.

 • Disputed thoracic outlet syndrome is best considered a cervicoscapular pain syndrome.